matthew-nichols/avoxi/STACK.md

 `yarn fmt-check`: check the source code formatting (useful in CI) `yarn lint`: lint the source code
 `yarn test`: test the source code
+`yarn coverage`: see what the test suite is testing

 # Docker